Rethman/cloudland/README.md

-# Authors Notes : Read this is you are new to the repository
+# Authors Notes : Read this if you are new to the repository

 I don't expect you to instantly know what is all going on in this Project.
 If you want to learn a bit on how my applications work, just follow along with this file.
 As I make the software I will post the resources I learned it from.
 Why would you re-search when someone has already searched it before :)